railsware/coupler-io-mcp-server/README.md

 }
 ```

-### Working with the staging image
+### Testing the Docker image against Coupler.io staging
-We build and publish the staging docker image of our MCP server `on: push` to the `main` branch.
+We build and publish a Docker image with of our MCP server, tagged `edge`, on every push to the `main` branch.
-The staging image is configured to work with https://app.couplerstaging.dev.

-The staging image is currently private,
+The image is currently private,
 you have to [authenticate to Github Container Registry (GHCR)](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry#authenticating-to-the-container-registry) in order to access it.
 - [Create a personal access token (classic)](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic) with at least `read:packages` scope
 - Once you have the token, make sure to store it securely in your password manager